 - Ability to apply eyeshadow and eyeliner without difficulty.

 Note: It is important to address any concerns with The Gillian Institute at the time of your consultation.
 There is some risk, as with any surgical procedure.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.
-Our doctors can explain the procedure and potential complications to you in detail, and she can help you determine if blepharoplasty is right for you.
+Our doctors can explain the procedure and potential complications to you in detail, and Dr. Short can help you determine if blepharoplasty is right for you.
+To reduce surgical risk, no smoking will be a requirement for at least three weeks before the surgery date.
+Any anti-inflammatory medications or history of medication must be discussed during your consultation to determine the best course of action for treatment.